-CO2 fluxes close to zero during the \Annual drained nutrient-rich organic monitoring period, what needs further validation to sort out uncertainties.
-Considering uncertainties, the methane emission E developed for factors drained. nutrient-rich organic soils are not significantly different from the default ones (IPCC 2014) across all land use categories.
+CO, fluxes close to zero during the Annual drained nutrient-rich organic monitoring period, what needs further validation to sort out uncertainties.
+Considering uncertainties, the methane emission developed for drained. factors nutrient-rich organic soils are not significantly different from the default ones (IPCC 2014) across all land use categories.

-\results based on scientific manuscripts prepared for or submitted for publishing.
+^{}results based on scientific manuscripts prepared for or submitted for publishing.
 Slight changes may occur during the publishing process.